 Although the Company raised funds in 2018 to advance its projects at a slow pace, recent trends in the financial and commodity markets limited the Company's ability to develop and/or further explore its assets.
 Operations in 2020, 2019 and 2018 were financed via a loan from an individual who was a director at that time.
-During the March 2021 quarter, a non-brokered private placement was done to allow the Company to progress its Berlin Project in light of the strengthening uranium and battery commodities market.
+During the March 2021 quarter, a non-brokered private placement was done to allow the Company to progress its Berlin Project in a strengthening uranium and battery commodities market.
 During 2021, the Company sold its Laguna Salada Project in Argentina, reporting a \$1.9 million gain on the sale.
 Appreciation of the shares received as partial consideration for the proceeds resulted in a further \$0.5 million increase.
 In the period ended June 30, 2022, the Company received a further \$1.0 million payment in share consideration from the buyer as the result of a contingency payment related to uranium prices.
 On August 5, 2022, the Company completed a \$2.5 million private placement and settled about \$0.6 million of accounts payable by the issuance of shares and cash.
+On December 22, 2022, the Company completed a \$2.3 million private placement by the issuance of units for cash and services.